CHORUS-BASE/FUNDIFY-Quicknode/README.md

 Taiko Helka is used as the underlying layer for blockchain transaction handling in FUNDIFY, leveraging its scalability and low-cost transaction environment.
 Through HeLks, FUNDIFY ensures efficient and decentralized execution of proposals, funding contributions, and fund disbursements without compromising on security or transparency.

 **Usage**:
-- **Transaction Processing**: HeLks processes all on-chain transactions, ensuring they are both secure and cost-effective.
+- **Transaction Processing**: Helka processes all on-chain transactions, ensuring they are both secure and cost-effective.
 - **Environment Setup**: Ensure that the Taiko RPC URL is properly configured in the environment variables, as shown in the [Deployment](#deployment) section.

 ### B. Goldsky Subgraph